“What Rep Count & Weight Should I Choose?”

 Here’s a look at what each of those means, and why they produce the outcomes that they do.

-In this rep scheme, you will be lifting challenging weight at a slower pace, completing less overall volume than any of the 10R options but more volume than the 2R performance option.
+In this rep scheme, you will be lifting challenging weight at a slower pace, completing less overall volume than someone with a different goal, but more volume than the 2R performance option.

-The reason why the lower rep option will focus more on building strength is that in this rep count, we are targeting more of our central nervous system (CNS) and less of our muscles.
+The reason why the lower rep option will focus more on building strength is that in this rep count, we are targeting more of our central nervous system (CNS).
 I know that might sound very confusing, and honestly, it’s a little misleading as of course we can’t lift something heavy without the use and development of our muscles, but it’s less about the breaking down of those muscles (like in a pump) and more about the activation of them (like in a plank).

 This is a process called neuromuscular efficiency, and it is the skill at which you can efficiently and intensively recruit muscle fibers to produce the movement pattern accurately and powerfully.
 A muscle will produce more strength if a larger number of its fibers contract at once, which depends on how efficiently our nerves send impulses to our muscle fibers telling them to do so.
 Under the stress of heavy load in a 5R front squat, our CNS is forced to recruit more motor units and establish patterns of those units to efficiently complete the movement.